nindyamiranata/Hitung-Luas-Trapesium/README.md

 ---

-Thank you for visiting my project! 🌸
+Thank you for visiting my project! 🌸 btw.. typed in Indonesian (I'm sorryy, maybe next time i will use English for my project..)